-Courses offered include Mindfulness Based Stress Reduction (MBSR), which is the gold standard in mindfulness training, based on the work of Dr Jon Kabat-Zinn, and Finding Peace in a Frantic World, based on Mindfulness Based Cognitive Therapy (MBCT).
-All courses take place at the Archview Physiotherapy Clinic in Ranelagh, Dublin 6.
+Mindfulness Based Stress Reduction (MBSR), is the gold standard in mindfulness training developed by Dr Jon Kabat-Zinn.
+The course will take place at the Archview Physiotherapy Clinic in Ranelagh, Dublin 6.

 *Limited number of concession places available for students/unwaged.